carp-sushi/purescript-binary-tree/README.md

 - Foldable
 - Traversable

-The following laws are satisfied via unit testing:
+The following laws are satisfied and verified in the project unit tests

 - Functor
   - Identity: `map identity = identidty`